State Winners & Losers of Legal Sports Betting in Last Year

 However, once the world — sports and otherwise — returns to something approximating normal, Colorado will be poised for handles that will easily hit several billions of dollars annually.

-While Colorado was at full speed almost immediately, Illinois sputtered getting sports wagering fully operational.
+While Colorado was at full speed almost immediately, Illinois online sports betting stumbled in its attempts to become fully operational.
 A big part of the problem has been the state vacillating on whether to allow remote registration.

 Illinois started allowing retail sports wagering in March.
 Then, the pandemic closed down casinos across the country.
 In June, Illinois Gov. J.B.
 Pritzker rolled back a requirement that sports bettors initially register at retail sports books because of pandemic considerations.
 In late July, that temporary exemption expired.
 Then, on Aug.
 21, Pritzker reinstated the original order.
 Let’s face it, bettors have a tough enough time picking winners without trying to keep up with the vagaries of state regulations.

 Bettors will hope things are settling down in Illinois, which is obviously an important sports betting market.
 It has the country’s sixth largest population, just behind Pennsylvania, and a rabid sports fandom.
 What needs to happen in Illinois?
 Remote registration needs to be permanent — incredibly, there’s another expiration of Sept.
 19. And customers need more options; right now, the mobile choices are limited to BetRivers, DraftKings and recently, FanDuel.

 Sports gambling debuted in Iowa in August 2019.
 The handle was $400 million in the first year.
 Obviously, that would have been better without a pandemic.
 And not surprising, online handle outpaced retail handle by about $100 million.